-1)- Get to know your city ASAP!
-Learn how to get to your house from the city center, get to know your neighborhood and which bus lines can get you home.
+1) Get to know your city ASAP!
+Learn how to get to your house from the city centre, get to know your neighbourhood and which bus lines can get you home.
 A few months after I moved here, I was downtown and the metro had closed early!
-I had to find a bus to take me home and luckily I have several lines that I could chose from.
+I had to find a bus to take me home and luckily, I had several lines that I could choose from.
 Keep a map with you at all times!

-2)- Know your neighbours!
+2) Know your neighbours!
 Get to know at least one person on each floor and everyone on your own floor.
 They are the ones who will help you when you need it.
 Get to know them and remember their faces.
-I've always been told by my Mother in Law and my husband to NEVER open the door to anyone, but if I see my neighbor with a handyman, I know it's ok.
+I've always been told by my Mother in Law and my husband to NEVER open the door to anyone, but if I see my neighbour with a handyman, I know it's OK.